Lesbian Dictionary Turkish

 Turkish language belongs, with discussion, to Altaic family.
 It is the official language of Turkey and Cyprus and is spoken by eighty-five million people, including all the speakers in neighboring countries.
 Issue you can check comparing this Gay Dictionary, with the Greek, Armenian or Azeri dictionaries.

-The situation of the Turkish LGBT community is not good despite the fact that homosexuality is legal, practically always because of its Ottoman past, they have no protection against discrimination or hate speech, civil unions or marriage.
+The situation of the Turkish LGBT community is not good although homosexuality is legal, practically always because of its Ottoman past, they have no protection against discrimination or hate speech, civil unions or marriage.
 Lesbians also do not have access to assisted reproduction techniques.

 From this dictionary we highlight the expression "Erkek Fatma", which would be the equivalent expression of the English word "Tomboy"